All Episodes

 And then there were some threats made, but the Republicans never followed through on any of that.

-They should have those people should have been arrested and booted.
+Those people should have been arrested and booted.

-And the governor, I think at one point, promised he was going to take more aggressive action.
+And the governor, I think, at one point promised he was going to take more aggressive action.

 Never happened.